Best tools for remote work in 2026

 Why this ranking

-We scored real-time collaboration, async workflows (threads, docs, decisions), ecosystem integrations, admin reliability at scale, and typical SMB pricing pain.
+We scored real-time collaboration, async workflows (threads, docs, decisions), ecosystem integrations, admin reliability at scale, security and enterprise IT fit (SSO, retention, governance), and typical SMB pricing pain.
 Your company’s compliance needs may reorder two adjacent picks.

 Top 5 on the radar